cwncdnc/PocketParrot/README.md

 # PocketParrot

 A.I.turns your Android into a pet.

-Developed entirelu on Android, using ChatGPT.
+Developed entirely on Android, using ChatGPT.